CodingHusk3y/web102_prework/README.md

 The following **optional** features are implemented:

-* ✔️ A function to help user search for a specific game.
+* ✔️ A function to help users search for a specific game.

 ## Video Walkthrough